wulffern/aic2023/lectures/l09_osc.md

 Relativity](https://en.wikipedia.org/wiki/Error_analysis_for_the_Global_Positioning_System)
 to the tune of about $+38.6 \mu\text{s/day }$.

-The most accurate clocks, like [Rubidium standard](https://en.wikipedia.org/wiki/Rubidium_standard), use the hyperfine splitting of energy levels in atoms, however, most clocks don't need to be accurate to parts per billion.
+The most accurate clocks, like [Rubidium standard](https://en.wikipedia.org/wiki/Rubidium_standard), use the hyper-fine splitting of energy levels in atoms, however, most clocks don't need to be accurate to parts per billion.

-For accuracies of parts per million, which is sufficient for your wrist watch, or most communcation, it's possible to use crystals.
+For accuracy's of parts per million, which is sufficient for your wrist watch, or most communication, it's possible to use crystals.

 A quartz crystal can resonate at specific frequencies.
 If we apply a electric field across a crystal, we will induce a vibration in the crystal, which can